-10G-EPON [802.3av] introduces the idea of an asymmetric data rate EPON that operates at the data rate of 10 Gbit/s downstream and 1 Gbit/s upstream (all PMDs of PRX type).
+10G-EPON as defined in [802.3] and extended in [802.3bk] introduces the idea of an asymmetric data rate EPON that operates at the data rate of 10 Gbit/s downstream and 1 Gbit/s upstream (all PMDs of PRX type).
 Additionally, symmetric data rate EPON is supported, which operates at the data rate of 10 Gbit/s in downstream and upstream (all PMDs of PR type).
-Most of the power budget classes were devised focusing on backward compatibility with [802.3ah].
-EPON (PR10/PRX10) is backward compatible with PX10.
-PR20 and PRX20 are backwards compatible with PX20.
-Issues related to the coexistence of [802.3ah] equipment with [802.3av] equipment on the same PON plant were foremost in the development of [802.3av].
+All 10G-EPON power budget classes were devised focusing on backward compatibility with 1G-EPON.
+PR10/PRX10 is backward compatible with PX10.
+PR20/PRX20 are backwards compatible with PX20.
+PR30/PRX30 is backward compatible with PX30.
+PR40/PRX40 is backward compatible with PX40.
+Issues related to the coexistence of 1G-EPON and 10G-EPON on the same ODN were of primary interest in the development of 10G-EPON.